 - Student Organization Directory: Check out the clubs and other organizations on campus that you can join.
 Also be sure to learn about clubs at the Washington Square campus.

 Registration and Scheduling

 As an NYU School of Engineering undergraduate student, you will be responsible for scheduling yourself online via Albert, our student information system.
-Webinars will be held over the summer to guide you through the process for the first time.
-Please refer to the official Registration Webpage for first-year students for further information.
+Online tutorials will be released over the summer to guide you through the process for the first time.
+First-year students should refer to the official First-year Student Registration Webpage for further information, while transfer students should contact their academic departments.

-- Academic Advisement Center: The Academic Advisement Center (AAC) will help you with all your advising questions in your first year at the NYU School of Engineering.
+- Academic Advisement Center: The Academic Advisement Center (AAC) will help you with all your advising questions, if you are a first-year student (i.e. new to college, pursuing your undergraduate degree) at the NYU School of Engineering.